-Name of initiative/ project Key expected results Links to the joint programme Lead organization Other partners Budget and funding source Contract person (name and email) Insurance Programme climate extremes (frost and hail) If successful, it will be scaled nationwide. towards climate change and agriculture activities EUR 12 million tkhachatryan @minecono my.am State programme of subsidizing agro-loans The programme aims to reduce the interest rate of agro-loans for individual farmers to 5%.
-Moreover, if farmers unite into cooperatives, the rate for this state programme will be 3% and for business entities residing in border settlements, loans are available at a 0% interest rate.
-Focus on developing new financing mechanisms that will channel investments towards agricultural activities Ministry of Finance Commercial Banks n/a Atom Janjughazyan, Minister of Finance Public Sector Modernization Project III (PSMP III) PSMP III supports three main components: (i) Public Financial Management Information Systems; (ii) e-Governance Solutions for Improved Service Delivery; and (iii) Capacity Building and Small Capacity Building Interventions.
-Focus on development of a Government Financial Management Information System, including improvements in budget planning, budget execution, public procurement, debt management, accounting, budget reporting, and the general ledger - all of these directly related to work on alignment of national and sectorial policies with SDGs and budget processes in an equitable and gendersensitive manner, including SDG tagging/coding, as advanced by the JP.
-World Bank Donor coordination group for the development of the public finance management Strategy, including ADB, SDC, EABR, UNDP, EU, USAID, GIZ, EBRD IBRD: USD 21 million Arman Vatyan, avatyan@wo rldbank.org Public Finance Policy Reform Programme in Armenia 1.
-Improvement of fiscal governance standards along international/EU standards and a more business friendly tax environment with a wider tax base; 2.
-Improved programme Focus on improved programme budgeting, as well as gender-responsive budgeting, which will be advanced and built upon within through both a whole-of-government European Union GIZ European Neighbourhood Instrument: EUR 10.075 million Paulius Strelciunas, Paulius.STRE LCIUNAS@e eas.europa.e U
+Name of initiative/ project Key expected results Links to the joint programme Lead organization Other partners Budget and funding source Contract person (name and email) cooperatives, the rate for this state programme will be 3% and for business entities residing in border settlements, loans are available at a 0% interest rate.
+Public Sector Modernization Project III (PSMP III) PSMP III supports three main components: (i) Public Financial Management Information Systems; (ii) e- Governance Solutions for Improved Service Delivery; and (iii) Capacity Building and Small Capacity Building Interventions.
+Focus on development of a Government Financial Management Information System, including improvements in budget planning, budget execution, public procurement, debt management, accounting, budget reporting, and the general ledger - all of these directly related to work on alignment of national and sectorial policies with SDGs and budget processes in an equitable and gender- sensitive manner, including SDG tagging/coding, as advanced by the JP.
+World Bank Donor coordination group for the development of the public finance management Strategy, including ADB, SDC, EABR, UNDP, EU, USAID, GIZ, EBRD IBRD: USD 21 million Arman Vatyan, avatyan@worldba nk.org Public Finance Policy Reform Programme in Armenia Improvement of fiscal governance standards along international/EU standards and a more business friendly tax environment with a wider tax base; Improved programme budgeting in line with international practice resulting in enhanced accountability, transparency and efficiency of the budget; Modernised financial accounting, recording and reporting through the Focus on improved programme budgeting, as well as gender-responsive budgeting, which will be advanced and built upon within through both a whole-of-government approach (focus on national development strategy and strengthening the national PFM system for better SDG measurement and tracking, including appropriate disaggregation), as well as sectorial work on climate European Union GIZ European Neighbourhood Instrument: EUR 10.075 million Ms. Ruzanna Gabrielyan ruzanna.gabrielya n@minfin.am